-With the advent of cloud computing, the application of AI for various services has been democratizing for some time.
+With the advent of cloud computing, the application of Artificial Intelligence for various services has been democratizing for some time.
 Now companies of all sizes can have access to AI.
-Within a limited budget, AI is offering many opportunities for improving the business and the lives of people.
+Within a limited budget, AI is offering many opportunities to improve the business and people’s lives.
 It has all become possible with the emergence of a relatively new business niche: AIaaS, i.e., AI-as-a-Service, a third-party offering of AI outsourcing.

 AIaaS is helping businesses leverage AI for several applications at reduced risk and expense.
 Although being around for years with around $2.3 billion in 2017, the market of AIaaS is expected to reach $77 billion in 2025, with the forecasted CARG of 56.7% in the period 2018-25.
 So far, the main players in the industry proving AIaaS are IBM (Developer Cloud), Google (Cloud Platform), Amazon (Web Services), and Microsoft (Azure).

 High level and Low-level AI as a Service

 Low -Level AI focuses on a narrow task.
 It requires expert knowledge for the implementation to create innovative solutions for the problems that are unsolved and non-standardized.
 It consists of data collection, pre-processing, training, testing, parameter optimization, etc., and comprises Machine Learning algorithms such as Classification, Clustering, Regression, Representation Learning, Reinforcement Learning, etc.

 In high-level AI, also called strong AI, a machine, instead of focusing on a single problem, applies intelligence to any problems.
 Akin to a conscious mind, strong AI can perform a cognitive function that a human mind can.
 It comprises Deep Learning with Convolutional neural network (CNN), Artificial Neural Networks (ANNs), Autoencoder, Recurrent neural network (RNN), etc.